thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 # Getting started with thin-edge.io on a Raspberry Pi

-After following this tutorial you will have an overview about the installation and configuration of thin-edge.io.
-As an example a Raspberrly Pi is used.
+After following this tutorial you will have an overview on the installation and configuration of thin-edge.io.
+As an example a Raspberry Pi is used.
 This tutorial explains with small steps to reach the goal of sending data to a IoT cloud platform (in this case, Cumulocity IoT) and perform some additional device management tasks.

 ## Introduction

 thin-edge.io is an open-source project initiated by Software AG and partners to provide a cloud-agnostic edge framework.
-It is much more generic than the device management agent, so it can connect to multiple IoT Platforms, and it allows flexible logic executed on the device.
+It is much more generic than the device management agent, so it can connect to multiple IoT cloud platforms, and it allows flexible logic executed on the device.
 It is optimized for a very small footprint and high performance.

 The Raspberry PI is a relativly simple and cheap device but powerfull.
 Therefore it is ideal for testing and try-outs and some production usecases.